Beam-align: distributed user association for mmWave networks with multi-connectivity: Numerical investigation of the optimal UA

-In this section, we assess the behavior of the optimal scheme via simulations and address the following questions: \begin{itemize} \item What is the impact of the BS transmission beamwidth on the per-user throughput, satisfaction level, and optimal number of connections? \item How should the network operator set $s$, the maximum number of users that is allowed to share a beam? \item What is the resulting misalignment between a user's receiving antenna and its serving BSs' transmission beam under the optimal association scheme? \end{itemize}
+In this section, we assess the behaviour of the optimal scheme via simulations to address the following questions: \begin{itemize} \item What is the impact of the BS transmission beamwidth on the per-user throughput, satisfaction level, and the optimal number of connections~(i.e., the \textit{optimal degree of MC})? \item {What is the benefit of MC in terms of per-user throughput and satisfaction level?
+Under MC, how many beams are active? } \item What is the resulting misalignment between a user's receiving antenna and its serving BSs' transmission beam under the optimal association scheme? \end{itemize}

 To address these questions, we simulate a hexagonal BS deployment on a grid of $800$m $\times 1040$m, with an inter-site distance $200$m, which results in $24$ BSs in total.
 Users are simulated by a Poisson point process with user density $\lambda_U$.
 The simulation parameters are given in Table \ref{tab:used_values}.
-Because of boundary effects, we use a toroidal grid for distances.
+To mitigate boundary effects, we use toroidal boundary conditions. \newInfo{For each possible user-BS link in the simulation, we choose either the line-of-sight path loss $\ell_{\text{los}}$ given in \eqref{eq:los_path_loss} with probability $p_\text{los}$ and $\ell_{\text{nlos}}$ otherwise. }

-We compute the optimal user association scheme in several simulated scenarios with varying beamwidth and number of users per beam, with as many iterations as needed to obtain in total 10.000 users.
+We computed the optimal UA scheme in several simulated scenarios with varying beamwidth and number of users per beam, with as many iterations as needed to obtain in total 10.000 users.
 First, we show the impact of different beamwidths and varying maximum number of users per beam.
-We use three metrics to compare the different scenarios: average per-user capacity calculated using \eqref{eq:channel_capacity}, the average satisfaction level calculated using \eqref{eq:satisfaction}, and the fraction of disconnected users.
+We use three metrics to compare different scenarios: average per-user capacity calculated using \eqref{eq:channel_capacity}, average satisfaction level calculated using \eqref{eq:satisfaction} and fraction of disconnected users.